jowl/upset/README.md

-# Veritas
+# Upset

-Veritas, meaning truth, is a configuration management library that provides functionality for defining, providing, and inspecting application configuration.
+Upset is a configuration management library that provides functionality for defining, providing, and inspecting application configuration.

 ## Definition